-Regions/nations with the most stable workforces (i.e. importing the lowest proportions of workers) are Northern Ireland, Wales, the North East, Scotland and Yorkshire & Humber: arguably areas of geographic isolation.
-Regions/nations with the highest levels of construction workers imported from beyond the region are the more buoyant areas of southern England (London, East of England and the South East).
+Northern Ireland is one of the regions/nations with the most stable workforces (i.e. importing the lowest proportions of workers) and joins Wales, the North East, Scotland and Yorkshire & Humber: arguably areas of geographic isolation.
+Regions/nations with the highest levels of construction workers imported from beyond the region/nation are the more buoyant areas of southern England (London, East of England and the South East).